The Early Years, 1888 to the 1920s

 1903 - The first major expansion

 A new three-storey addition to the hospital was built to the east, expanding its capacity to 80 beds and nursing staff to 30.
-The official opening of the new wing was held on May 12, 1903 and its additional space was certainly needed.
 In the 1903-1904 fiscal year, the hospital admitted 850 patients, a substantial increase from the 532 patients admitted the previous year.

 1915 - A new addition was completed